LeonardoWang529/WebBlog/_posts/achartengine-for-Android-applications.md

 tags:
 - Android
 - PlugIn
-categories: 'Coding'
+categories: 'Android'
 ---
 Chartengine is an Android data -> chart plugin.
 Charting library for Android applications.
 Automatically exported from code.google.com/p/achartengine.AChartEngine is a charting library for Android applications.

 Its major components are used as follow:
 {% codeblock lang:java%}